RuneRost/Astro-RT/README.md

 1. Prediction of steady-state radiative intensity setting in for $t \to \infty$
 2. Temporal evolution of radiative intensity from a starting point where $I_0=0$

-To train and evaluate the steady-state model we provide a dataset consisting of samples, that each comprise an absorption and emission field as well as the corresponding steady-state radiative intensity.
+To train and evaluate a steady-state model we provide a dataset consisting of samples, that each comprise an absorption and emission field as well as the corresponding steady-state radiative intensity.
 These are generated using the code from [here](https://github.com/lorenzobranca/Ray-trax).

-To train the steady-state model, run this command:
+To train a steady-state model, run this command:

 ```train
 python train_3d.py
 ```

-In this script data is split into an independent training, validation and testset and an Optuna study is run to find the best model and training hyperparameters.
+In this script ([`train_3d.py`](train_3d.py)) data is split into an independent training, validation and testset and an Optuna study is run to find the best model and training hyperparameters.
 You can modify the script to change the intervals for the hyperparameters or the input files for training data.
 Alternatively, you can hardcode a set of hyperparameters.
 The hyperparameters used for training our surrogate models are given below.
 During training the performance of the model on the validation set is assessed and after training predictions are made on the test set to evaluate the quality of the model.
-If you would like to run inference with our pretrained model, please uncomment the line for loading the model after initialization (currently commented out in the code).
+If you would like to test the performance of our pretrained model, please uncomment the line for loading the model after initialization (currently commented out in the code).
 The pretrained model for steady-state prediction is stored as `ufno_3d.eqx` in the [`surrogate_models`](surrogate_models) folder.
 In this case you can comment out the training part (or simply set the number of trained epochs to 0)

-To train and evaluate the model for the temporal evolution we provide a training, validation and test set, each consisting of samples, that comprise an absorption and emission field as well as two consectuive snapshots of the temporal evolution of the corresponding radiative intensity.
+To train and evaluate a model for the temporal evolution we provide a training, validation and test set, each consisting of samples, that comprise an absorption and emission field as well as two consectuive snapshots of the temporal evolution of the corresponding radiative intensity.
 Thee samples were also generated using the code from [here](https://github.com/lorenzobranca/Ray-trax) and further split into training, validation and test set using the code that is currently commented out at the end of the file.

-To train the model for the temporal evolution, run this command:
+To train a model for the temporal evolution, run this command:

 ```train
 python train_3d_time.py
 ```

-In this script an Optuna study is run to find the best model and training hyperparameters.
+In this script ([`train_3d_time.py`](train_3d_time.py)) an Optuna study is run to find the best model and training hyperparameters.
 You can modify the script to change the intervals for the hyperparameters or the input files for training data.
 Alternatively, you can hardcode a set of hyperparameters.
 The hyperparameters used for training our surrogate models are given below.
 During training the performance of the model on the validation set is assessed and after training predictions are made on the test set to evaluate the quality of the model.
-If you would like to run inference with our pretrained model, please uncomment the line for loading the model after initialization (currently commented out in the code).
+If you would like to test the performance of our pretrained model, please uncomment the line for loading the model after initialization (currently commented out in the code).
 The pretrained model for steady-state prediction is stored as `ufno_3d_time.eqx` in the [`surrogate_models`](surrogate_models) folder.
 In this case you can comment out the training part (or simply set the number of trained epochs to 0)

 Both architectures are build following the approach in [Gege Wen et al., 2022](https://arxiv.org/abs/2109.03697).

-CHANGE THIS DEPENDING ON IF I STORE THE SPLITTED FILES OR THE ORIGINAL FILE OR MAYBE JUST BOTH

 Optimal hyperparameters for the steady-state model and its training: